 12) Specific Media

-They only work on flat CPM basis.
-Not revenue share.
-They can be very picky at approving you, or even replying to you.
+They only work on a flat CPM basis.
+Not a revenue share.
+They can be very picky at approving you or even replying to you.
 However, we’ve seen flat CPMs at 100% fill up close to 0.60 and they are also able to offer higher than that at less than 100% fill.
 Definitely worth a shot but don’t get your discouraged if they are hard to get ahold of.